tkiat/my-writings-public/blog/software-dev/tools/write-simple-vim-ftplugin.md

 # Write a Simple Vim ftplugin

 Being one of the most popular editors among software developers, there are a plethora of [Vim plugins](https://vimawesome.com/) available.
 Nevertheless, I prefer to use only as much as I need.
-I need NERDTree because netrw had too many bugs and the keymaps are not intuitive, coc.nvim because I need an all-in-one solution for linting and completion supports, and Emmet.vim because closing the HTML tag manually is a pain.
-I also have some more syntax highlighting plugins like toml and dhall.
+I need NERDTree because netrw had too many bugs and the keymaps are not intuitive, coc.nvim because I need an all-in-one solution for linting and completion supports, and emmet.vim because closing the HTML tag manually is a pain.
+I also have some more syntax highlighting plugins like TOML and Dhall.

 So why do I still want to write my own plugin?
-Of course, I want to do it for the sake of self-development (insert another BS here ...) but frankly, there are many real cases I need my own plugins (or at least have some basic knowledge).
+Of course, I want to do it for the sake of self-development (insert another BS here ...) but frankly, there are many real cases I need to write my own plugins.

 - Customize a plugin to my need.
 Some plugins are based on a CLI tool and they generally don't put all the options available for that tool.
 - Plugin for a less popular tool that no one has written it before.
 - Organize my related scripts to a single plugin.
 This can be more organized than having many abbreviations, many templates, and many more in the same .vimrc file.

 I will focus on a ftplugin in this post.
-You may suggest improvements if you find any.
 An ftplugin, unlike a global plugin, is only applied when the file type match.
 You can set one single Haskell plugin at `~/.vim/ftplugin/haskell.vim` or create a haskell folder and put plugin(s) inside it like `~/.vim/ftplugin/haskell/brittany.vim`.
 An ftplugin will be executed whenever you open a Haskell (\*.hs) file.
 To check if Vim supports a particular language, type this

 ```vim
 :setfiletype